shah-deep/FinBot/README.md

 2. **Challenge**: Communicating between Dash callbacks and WebSocket connections.
     - **Solution**: Initially tried dash_extensions WebSocket, but it had issues sending messages on startup.
 Developed a custom connection module using asyncio, enabling WebSocket communication to run in a separate thread seamlessly.

+### Limitations
+ At present, FinBot can only perform one of the capabilities at a time.
+To accumulate responses of multiple agents, we can use with_structured_output functionality of LangChain and return the responses of the agents back to the supervisor.